Samyak2/website/content/post/07_audio.md

 The sine wave we saw earlier will give us some hint into the range of values.
 Unlike images, audio data can be negative too.
 The zero value is the resting position of the drum or the string.
 The vibration happens in both directions, hence the positive and negative values.

 The actual range depends on the sample's [bit depth](https://en.wikipedia.org/wiki/Audio_bit_depth).
 16-bit audio, for example, has values in the range -32,768 to +32,767.
 When processing audio, the data is usually {{% sidenote "converted to floating point and sometimes normalized to the range of -1.0 to 1.0." %}}Why?
 I'm not sure.
-It may be related to the fact that audio processing usually involves a lot of addition and multiplcation.
+It may be related to the fact that audio processing usually involves a lot of addition and multiplication.
 With integers, you would need to handle overflows and underflows.{{%/ sidenote %}}

 ### Black and white